Updated on January 8, 2025

 Answer a few questions to get started

-Overdose Risks & Symptoms: Xanax and Alcohol
+Overdose Symptoms of Xanax and Alcohol

-If someone is overdosing from alcohol and Xanax use, they made exhibit the following symptoms:
+An overdose shuts down essential life-support functions like heart rate, breathing, and temperature control.
+If someone is overdosing from alcohol and Xanax use, they may exhibit the following symptoms:

 • Significant confusion